jmatth11/time-tracker.nvim/README.md

 # time-tracker.nvim

 This is a simple plugin for tracking time inside of neovim.
+I wanted an offline solution for tracking time so I decided to create this plugin.

 Currently it tracks overall total and active time and the current day's total and active time.
 The active status is flipped after 2 minutes of no key presses.